Visiting the Grotto in Portland, OR

 Our Lady of Lavang Vietnamese Shrine

 The Upper Level includes the gardens and buildings on top of the Grotto’s cliff.
-There is an admission fee to visit this area.
+This area has an admission fee.
 Here is what you can see and do there:

 • Visit the Meditation Chapel.
-After leaving the elevator, take a left past the restroom building, and you’ll see the Meditation Chapel.
 This contemporary building has a wall of glass that overlooks parts of Portland, the Columbia River, and Washington State.
 You can see Mt.
 Saint Helens on a clear day.
 Take a moment to enjoy the view in one of the comfy armchairs.

 • Stroll around the Peace Gardens.
 Paths lined with trees and flowers meander around a couple of small ponds.
 According to an informational recording I heard in the elevator, the grounds of the Grotto contain over 2,300 plant species.